Daylan-s-Portfolio/Galaxies/README.md

 # 4. Load Data from All Filters

-We loop through the filters and load the FITS data along with WCS information.
+I looped through the filters and load the FITS data along with WCS information.

 ``` r